 If possible, host your event near or in the space where your playground will be, to create more interest in the project.
 Distribute pamphlets about your fundraising efforts to people who show up and have a rain date in place.

 Offer various prizes that correspond with each donation amount.
 For lower donation amounts you can offer social media shout outs, stickers, t-shirts etc. For larger donation amounts you can offer larger incentive prizes such as museum passes, local activity tickets or even the right to name a certain aspect of the park.
-You can purchase prizes or ask business to donate certain prizes such as tickets, coupons etc. to reward donors for higher donations.
-Setting up a system with carious levels of rewards will help incentive donors beyond contributing to the playground project.
+You can purchase prizes or ask businesses to donate certain prizes such as tickets, coupons etc. to reward donors for higher donations.
+Setting up a system with various levels of rewards will help incentive donors beyond contributing to the playground project.

 4) Approaching Businesses For Advertising Space